MuhammedMegz/AsuMathLabG30/README.rst

   7.2 7.5 9.8 3.4 7.5 8.9; 8.9 7.3 4.8 2.4 2.3 6.5 8.9 1.2 4.9 3.8 7.2 7.5 9.8 3.4 7.5 8.9 8.9 7.3 4.8 2.4 2.3 6.5 8.9 1.2
   4.9 3.8 7.2 7.5 9.8 3.4 7.5 8.9; 8.9 7.3 4.8 2.4 2.3 6.5 8.9 1.2 4.9 3.8 7.2 7.5 9.8 3.4 7.5]

-- Our program support multiable operation in the same line.
+- Our program support multiable operation in the same line, however the operations will be executed from right to left.

 For example: